How to avoid writing a yawn-worthy artist statement (with examples)

 Your artist statement isn’t set in stone.
 As your work evolves over time, so should your statement.
 Revisit it yearly (or more frequently if needed) to see if it still captures your art and practice well.

 In fact, you may need more than one statement for your practice.
 If your work and the message it shares varies, you might need to have multiple statements to draw from.
 Each time you write one you get better at doing it, so don’t give up!

 Having your artist statement to draw from, will also make all your pitching and marketing so much easier.
 This document does so much of the hard work for you.

 I know how tough it is to write about your work, without second-guessing yourself or getting overwhelmed.
-So with this blog and worksheet, I’ll help you craft an inspiring artist statement your audience will love.
+So this blog, will help you craft an inspiring artist statement your audience will love.